Interface-Foundry/IF-root/docs/db.md

   * All collections must be flat
     - no embedded documents, like cart.meta.userinitatorid BAD, instead cart.userid GOOD.

-# cart
+# carts
+- `cart_id`: the cart's id visible in the url
-- has many UserSessions that are non-leaders
+- participants: UserSessions
-- has one UserSession that is the leader
+- creator: UserSession
 - has many Items
 - payment status [paid, reimbursed, etc?]
 - has many Invoices